hyunwoongko/llm-from-scratch/README.md

 # RLHF from scratch
 This project aims to perform RLHF training from scratch, implementing almost all components manually except for PyTorch and Ray.
 Each module is a minimal, educational reimplementation of large-scale systems focusing on clarity and core concepts rather than production readiness.
-This includes SFT & RL training, an evaluation pipeline and and uses small version of Qwen3 model with opensource math dataset for training.
+This includes SFT & RL training and an evaluation pipeline.
+A small version of Qwen3 model and opensource math dataset used for training.

 ## Contents